Wow, Trump's Mar-A-Lago Neighbors Really Don't Want Him To Move There

-President Donald Trump may have won Florida during the 2020 election, but it doesn’t appear that any of those voters actually had any contact with him.
-On Tuesday, a message was formally delivered on behalf of Trump's neighbors in Palm Beach, where his Mar-a-Lago resort is located; it told the outgoing commander-in-chief that he cannot use the so-called “Winter White House” as a private residence come January 20 when he leaves office.
+U.S. president Donald Trump may have won Florida during the 2020 election, but it doesn’t appear that any of those voters actually had any contact with him.
+On Tuesday, a message was formally delivered on behalf of Trump's neighbours in Palm Beach, where his Mar-a-Lago resort is located; it told the outgoing commander-in-chief that he cannot use the so-called “Winter White House” as a private residence come January 20 when he leaves office.

 According to the letter, Trump lost his legal right to live at Mar-a-Lago due to two different agreements he signed, one in the early ‘90s when he converted the estate from his private residence into a private club, and the other when he signed away development rights for the club to the National Trust for Historic Preservation.